Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    container formats such as [[!ISOBMFF]] and [[!MPEG2TS]] which are widely adopted and well supported.
    However, these are general purpose formats,
-   targetting several different application areas.
+   targeting several different application areas.
    To do so, they provide many different profiles and options.
    Detailed interoperability is often achieved through
    other application standards such as those for